This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 While the Keto diet advocates a generous fat allotment, carbs are limited to around 5% of the daily calorie allowance.
 This restricts the amount of fruit and vegetables you can eat.

-When following the Satiating Diet around 20 to 25 percent of your food will come from protein, and as mentioned above, 30 to 35 percent will come from healthy fats – saturated, trans, and hydrogenated fats should be limited.
-And 45 to 50 percent of your calories will feature carbohydrates.
-You should also eat a minimum of 25 grams of fiber per day.
+When following the Satiating Diet, around 20 to 25 percent of your food will come from protein.
+As mentioned above, 30 to 35 percent will come from healthy fats – saturated, trans, and hydrogenated fats should be limited – and 45 to 50 percent of your calories will be carbohydrate-based.

 Click here to read an article on the truth about carbs and weight loss.